LCC-CIT/CS295N-CourseMaterials/Labs/Lab06/Lab6Instructions_CS295N.md

 [TOC]

-## Part A: Textbook Tutorial Exercise
+## Part A: Tutorial Exercise

-In *Murach's ASP.NET Core MVC*, complete exercise 4-1, "Create the Movie List app".

-Note: If you are using MySQL or SQLite rather than SQL Server, a few of the steps will be different:

-- Step 3: you will need to install the correct NuGet package for the database provider for your database type.
-- Step 10: Use the correct connection string for your database type.
-- Steps 14 and 15: Use a database management program that works with your database, such as  MySQL Workbench or DB Browser for SQLite.
+Follow the instructions in the tutorial for the two tutorials for the MVC Movie app.

 Take a screen-shot of the app running in your web browser at the end of the exercise.
 Put the screen-shot in a Word document and in that document, report one of the following: